m3llo96/Azure-Terraform/README.md

 -   **Configuration Customization**: Review the Terraform code and modify it according to your specific requirements before running Terraform commands.
 Customize resource names, locations, sizes, and other properties as needed.
 -   **Review Resource Costs**: Keep in mind that provisioning Azure resources may incur costs.
 Monitor your Azure usage and billing to avoid any unexpected charges.

-Congratulations!
-You have successfully provisioned Azure resources using Terraform.
-Feel free to modify and enhance this documentation to fit your unique requirements.
-If you encounter any issues or have further questions, refer to the Terraform documentation ([https://www.terraform.io/docs/index.html](https://www.terraform.io/docs/index.html)) or seek assistance from the Terraform community.
-Happy provisioning! ✨🎉🌟

 ## ⚠️ Limitations

 It’s important to be aware of the limitations associated with this Terraform configuration.
 Take note of the following limitation: